kylengreene/Let-s-Ride/capstone-let's-ride.md

-# Capstone: Group Run
+# Capstone: Let's Ride

 ## Problem Statement

-Running clubs across the world host **group runs** that are open to the public.
-Group runs range from an impromptu weekend run around the lake to a formal event (generate interest in the club, say thank you to friends, family, and sponsors, celebrate an occasion, etc).
+Cycling groups across the world host **group rides** that are open to the public.
+Group rides range from an impromptu weekend run around the lake to a formal event (generate interest in the club, say thank you to friends, family, and sponsors, celebrate an occasion, etc).
 The important thing is that anyone can join a group run.
 You don't have to be a running club member.

 Group run discovery is difficult.
 Some running clubs post a message on their home page.
 Others post on social media.
 Still others don't post anything at all and hope that word-of-mouth will spread the message.
 When clubs do post a message, it's usually not on a formal calendar or easy to find on a map.
 It's not clear if the run has already occurred.